DNS record types

 May 28th, 2021 6:07 PM Mr. Q Categories: DNS

 We need to understand the different types of DNS records.
-The purpose of this page is not to do a deep dive, but enough to setup your domain appropriately.
-In addition, a couple of tools will be reviewed to validate when you change has been sync’d with in DNS (in the conclusion).
+The purpose of this page is not to do a deep dive, but enough to set up your domain appropriately.
+In addition, a couple of tools will be reviewed to validate when your change has been synced within DNS (in the conclusion).

 The ‘A’ stands for ‘address’ and this is the most fundamental type of DNS record: it indicates the IP address of a given domain.
 For example, if you pull the DNS records of cloudflare.com, the A record currently returns an IP address of: 104.17.
 210.9.
 A records only hold IPv4 addresses.